ItsAJ517/coding-journey/python/February 2025/reflections-february2025.md

 This also introduced the concept of 2D lists.
 I particularly enjoyed learning these skills and have used them in the program 'cereal_data.py', which can be found in the folder named 'Cereal Data'.

-Strengths: I used iteration quite well in order to find the data required from the list.
+Strengths: I made use of 'for' loops quite well in order to find the data required.
+This process became second nature after a while as it is fairly repetitive.
 I have also made my comments brief and professional.

 Weaknesses: Double indexing with 2D lists was tricky at first, but it became relatively easy after some practice.